The Vactor 2100i was engineered to offer a new level of ease and simplicity. With a focus on ergonomics, it brings users an array of innovations...

 Officials assert that the cracks are not a cause for concern

-New construction on the Oroville Dam spillway in Butte County, Ca., has developed hairline cracks.
+New construction on the Oroville Dam spillway in Butte County, Calif., has developed hairline cracks.
 The spillway, damaged in February by a combination of corrosion and record rains, has been a cause for concern.

 This upcoming month, the California Department of Water Resources (DWR) rushes to make sure the dam is strong enough to withstand the winter.
 The contractor, Kiewit, is using a sturdier cement than what was available 50 years ago when the dam was originally built.